pnp/pnpcore/docs/articles/consumer/readme.md

 # Getting started with the PnP Core SDK

-The PnP Core SDK is designed to be used in modern .Net development, hence it relies on dependency injection ([generic host](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-3.1)) for it's core services.
+The PnP Core SDK is designed to be used in modern .Net development, hence it relies on dependency injection ([generic host](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-3.1)) for its core services.
 This implies that before you can actually use the PnP Core SDK you need to configure the needed services.
 Once that's done you can obtain a `PnPContext` from the `PnPContextFactory` and start using the library.

 ## Where is the code?